hunterpayne/maven-unbound/README.md

 ## Is it ready to use?

-The basic functionality is finished and works.
-Exotic configuration elements could have issues but this is unlikely.
-This is beta code but ready to try.
+The main functionality is finished and works.
+This is beta code and ready to try.

 We have FindBugs, Scoverage, and Scalastyle reporting in place now.
 In addition to Security CVE reports.
 A basic maven site now can be generated via